-Let smart HR software arrange and track employee sick leave balances in chronological order.
+Let smart online HR software arrange and track employee sick leave balances in chronological order.
 The chronological order makes it easier to perform check and balances that helps you keep current with what's going on with leave balances. kiwiHR will help you to keep an overview on all employees' absences and manage as many leave types as you need.

 Manage sickness absence with ease